RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 ## Changing on client side

 Now I need to change the file name on client side so XHR to "myassembly.dll" becomes "myasembly.blazor".
-I need to do this so it's the more discrete possible, the extension because ".dll" must be hard coded through most of the mono wasm and blazor code base.
-I tried to change the extension in the blazor.boot.json but my app couldn't start.
+I need to do this so it's the more discrete possible, because ".dll" must be hard coded through most of the mono wasm and blazor code base.
+I tried to change the extension in the blazor.boot.json via a middleware but my app couldn't start.
 So I chose to do this at the XHR level by overriding the method used by Blazor in blazor.webassembly.js ([source code)[https://github.com/aspnet/Blazor/blob/master/src/Microsoft.AspNetCore.Blazor.Browser.JS/src/Platform/Mono/MonoPlatform.ts].

 ```js